lili-ffxi/FFXI-Addons/README.md

 - Silt Tracker: track earnings of Silt and Beads in Escha/Reisenjima.
 - TPSReport: exports an XML list of current alliance members.
 - special: makes you feel special.
-- position_manager: frontend for the wincontrol plugin to set position and screen size per character.
-DO NOT USE THIS, download it from windower instead.
+- position_manager: frontend for the wincontrol plugin to set position and screen size per character. _DO NOT USE THIS, download it from windower instead._
 - statsearch: full text search of the gear you own, filtered (or not) by job.
 Need to know what pieces you can equip that have Magic Defense?
 Now you can.
 - collector: display owned and missing items from an item set.
 Want to know how many reive capes you have?
 Pulse weapons?
 Llith drops?
 - tellapart: add progressive letters to mobs with identical names: Mandragora A, Mandragora B, Mandragora C, etc, instead of endless identical Mandragoras.
+- augments: search items by name and print their augments to chatlog.
+If you need to know how many Chironic Hoses you own, and what their augments are.
+- clevel: prints your current true master level to chatlog while under level sync.
+- tiptoes: applies Sneak and Invisible with a single command according to job: supports spells, Spectral Jig, Ninjutsu, and items (Silent Oils and Prism Powders).
+- waveback: wave back to people that wave/check you.

 Incomplete addons:
 - Friendzone: automatically calls trusts over and over.
 A bit bugged but workable.